fullstackedorg/docs/docs/introduction.md

 *   WebView

-    *   Instead of trying to use os-specific native UI systems.
+    *   Instead of trying to use OS-specific native UI systems.
 FullStacked leverages the use of what has been rendering user interfaces for years: the web browser.

     *   Every major Operating System has a built-in WebView